xoriors/claude-agent/README.md

 Sample on how you can consume any REST API from an OpenAPI file and save data to MongoDB and generate Java code for this too, using Claude Cod,e without knowing the API structure or writing any code

-Sample on how you can consume any REST API from an OpenAPI file and save data to MongoDB and generate Java code for this too, using Claude Cod,e without knowing the API structure or writing any code.

 # What you can do

 - add MCP server for any REST API with OpenAPI specs